Updated July 2020

 As a result, terms such as “redskin” have almost disappeared from common usage except for sports teams.
 Even with sports teams, there used to be more than 3,000 teams with Native American names and mascots.
 That has been steadily in decline; currently there are fewer than 1,000 high school, college and professional teams that use Native American mascots.
 One other NFL team, the Kansas City Chiefs, has a Native American-themed name.
 Major League Baseball has two Native American named teams: the Atlanta Braves (known for their “Tomahawk Chop” at games) and the Cleveland Indians.
 There is also one National Hockey League team, the Chicago Blackhawks.

-Last year, fifty U.S. Senators signed a letter asking the N.F.L. to push for a name change of the Washington D.C. football team.
-In June 2014, The U.S. Patent and Trademark Office revoked the trademark of the N.F.L.’s Washington Redskins for the second time.
-And last October, President Obama said, “If I were the owner of the team and I knew that there was a name of my team—even if it had a storied history—that was offending a sizeable group of people, I’d think about changing it.”
-This fall, California became the first state to ban public schools from using "Redskins" as a team name, nickname or mascot.
+In 2014, fifty U.S. Senators signed a letter asking the N.F.L. to push for a name change of the Washington D.C. football team.
+Also in 2014, the U.S. Patent and Trademark Office revoked the trademark of the N.F.L.’s Washington Redskins for the second time.
+At the time, President Obama said, “If I were the owner of the team and I knew that there was a name of my team—even if it had a storied history—that was offending a sizable group of people, I’d think about changing it.”
+In 2015, California became the first state to ban public schools from using "Redskins" as a team name, nickname or mascot.

 10 and up

 - What do you think about the Washington Redskins' name change controversy?